Festive Napkins and Place Mats

 Decorate the linens

-Embellish the place mats and napkins by embroidering six-point stars or snowflakes around the border hem.
+Embellish the festive napkins and place mats by embroidering six-point stars or snowflakes around the border hem.
 All your work along the hem should be made through only one thickness of fabric, ensuring that no stitching shows through on the linens’ wrong side.

 1. Begin with stars/snowflakes.